Loading

 CONCACAF Champions League

-Due to the ongoing COVID-19 pandemic, CONCACAF selected Exploria Stadium to host the latter stages of the delayed 2020 CONCACAF Champions League in one centralized and neutral location.
+Due to the COVID-19 pandemic at the time, CONCACAF selected Exploria Stadium to host the latter stages of the delayed 2020 CONCACAF Champions League in one centralized and neutral location.
 With the competition paused in March at the quarter-final stage, three of the four ties had already had the first leg contested.
 Los Angeles FC vs Cruz Azul was the only outstanding first leg and was changed to a single-leg match as a result.
 All games were played behind closed doors.

 Date Team #1 Result Team #2 Competition Attendance